Learn-Write-Repeat/Open-contributions/Aditya_Mahimkar_OpenCV/Aditya_OpenCV_Yolov3.md

 - [Object names](https://github.com/pjreddie/darknet/blob/master/data/coco.names) list of objects the model can detect

 ## Lets create a simple program to detect humans in the video
-I consider you have a good understanding OpenCV like loading video and saving in a codec format or displaying shapes and text on a frame.
+I consider you have a good understanding of **OpenCV** like loading video and saving in a codec format or displaying shapes and text on a frame.

 Lets see these code segments where you might get stuck
 ```py